unlim-it/docs.bosonprotocol.io/src/docs/core-concepts/ecosystem-value-flows.md

 ![](https://github.com/bosonprotocol/docs.bosonprotocol.io/blob/main/src/docs/core-concepts/Phase2-3.png)

 We will detail these as we progress with the modeling and simulations.
+This work also ties into the Boson Protocol [Roadmap](../roadmap.md).